3liz/lizmap-documentation/source/install/windows.rst

 First we create a folder near to **C:\\** .
 For example, **C:\\webserver\\** .
 After that, we need to download the Apache 64 bits, compiled with VC11, for example: http://www.apachelounge.com/download/VC11/binaries/httpd-2.4.20-win64-VC11.zip.

-.. note:: You can use anothers installations http://www.apachelounge.com/download/VC11/ Extract the zip file inside **C:\\webserver\\** and change the name from **httpd-2.4.20-win64-VC11** to **Apache24**.
+.. note:: You can use another installations http://www.apachelounge.com/download/VC11/

+Extract the zip file inside **C:\\webserver\\** and change the name from **httpd-2.4.20-win64-VC11** to **Apache24**.
 Then you open the Apache configuration in **C:\\webserver\\Apache24\\conf\\httpd.conf** and edit with a text editor (e.g. Notepad++ or Notepad) and replace all occurrences of **C:/Apache24** into **C:/webserver/Apache24**.